Storytelling with depth, warmth, and authenticity

 Playwriting Credits

-—The Odyssey and The Jungle Book, original adaptations performed at Berkeley Repertory School of Theatre and Shotgun Players
+—The Odyssey, The Jungle Book, Beowulf: original adaptations performed at Berkeley Repertory School of Theatre, Shotgun Players and various schools.

 Training